OpenFn/kit/packages/cli/README.md

 ## Caching step output

-The CLI can write the output of every single step to do disk (rather than just the final output).
+The CLI can write the output of every single step to disk (rather than just the final output).
 To do this, just run a job with the `--cache-steps` flag.

 ```
 openfn tmp/job.js --cache-steps
 ```

-The cached output is written to a the path `.cli-cache/<workflow-name>/<step-name>.json`, relative to the input job or workflow file.
+The cached output is written to `.cli-cache/<workflow-name>/<step-name>.json`, relative to the input job or workflow file.

 So for .tmp/workflow.json you'll get a cache path something like ./.cli-cache/workflow/step-1.json.